-And if we look from a political point of view then the city of Ambala has got two sub-areas which are Ambala Cantonment and the Ambala city.
-In fact, these cities are less than a kilometer apart, therefore, they are also known as the “Twin Cities.”
-Moreover, the Ambala district plays an important role in increasing local tourism as the urban life of this place is just too good to resist.
+And if we look from a geographical point of view then, the city of Ambala has got two sub-areas which are Ambala Cantonment and the Ambala city.
+In fact, these cities are less than a kilometre apart, therefore, they are also known as the Twin Cities.
+Moreover, the Ambala district plays a vital role in increasing local tourism activities.
+This is majorly because the urban life of this place is just too good to resist.

 Then under the Muslim rule, this district formed an essential part of the Kutab-Bin-Abak empire.
 It also witnessed the invasion of Timur around 1450.
-In history, it has been specifically mentioned that the palaces of Ambala were the part of Sirhind of Delhi Suba.
+In history, it is specifically mentioned that the palaces of Ambala were the part of Sirhind of Delhi Suba.
 And after the death of one of the last Mughal rulers, various forces rose to retaliate and rebel to gain political control.

-Bhawani Amba Temple.
+2. Bhawani Amba Temple.
 According to the beliefs of people, the name of this temple has been derived from the name of the Goddess Amba.
 It’s an ancient temple and has been there for a very long period of time.
 Here, you can see a great number of devotees visiting this temple.

 By Air.
 The city of Ambala doesn’t have an airport.
 The nearest airport is situated in Chandigarh and after deboarding the flight you will need to get a cab or some other means of transportation to reach your desired destination in the city.

 By Train.
 The overall connectivity via train routes to Ambala is quite good as it's well connected with some of the major cities.
-Thus, traveling by train can be a good option for you.
-The nearest railway station is the Dhulkot.
+Thus, travelling by train can be a good option for you.
+The nearest railway station is Dhulkot.
 After deboarding the train, you would need to catch a cab or some other means of transportation to reach your desired place in the city.